tkem/cachetools/docs/index.rst

 .. module:: cachetools

-This module provides various memoizing collections and decorators, including a variant of the Python 3 Standard Library :func:`functools.lru_cache` function decorator.
+This module provides various memoizing collections and decorators, including a variant of the Python 3 Standard Library `@lru_cache`_ function decorator.

 .. code-block:: pycon